couchbaselabs/dcp-documentation/upr_design_spec.md

 Replica D starts streaming from the master.

 Replica C discovers it has mutations possibly not on the master.
-It will repair the master forfor documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master.
+It will repair the master for documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master.

 It applys to its storage the masters version of any documents it couldn't repair, preserving all metadata and sequence numbers.
 It then persists it's new last snapshot number and the failover log into storage.

 ![](FailoverImages/Canvas%2012.png)

-### Replica C repairs Master and rolls back to common snapshot sequence
+### Replica C repairs master and rolls back to common snapshot sequence

 Replica D starts streaming from the master.

 Replica C discovers it has mutations possibly not on the master.
-It will repair the master forfor documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master.
+It will repair the master for documents that haven't been updated since the rollback point, the repaired documents will get a new sequence on the master, it then purges for it's storage those documents.

 It applys to its storage the masters version of any documents it couldn't repair, preserving all metadata and sequence numbers.
 It then persists it's new last snapshot number and the failover log into storage.